Dynamical Scaling Reveals Topological Defects and Anomalous Evolution of a Photoinduced Phase Transition: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the Paul Scherrer Institute, Villigen, Switzerland for provision of free-electron laser beamtime at the Bernina instrument of the SwissFEL ARAMIS branch. \textbf{Funding:} G.O., R.A.D, G.A.P.M., Y.H., V.K., D.A.R., and M.T. were supported by the US Department of Energy, Office of Science, Office of Basic Energy Sciences through the Division of Materials Sciences and Engineering under Contract No. DE-AC02-76SF00515.
+We acknowledge the Paul Scherrer Institute, Villigen, Switzerland for provision of free-electron laser beamtime at the Bernina instrument of the SwissFEL ARAMIS branch.

+G.O., R.A.D, G.A.P.M., Y.H., V.K., D.A.R., and M.T. were supported by the US Department of Energy, Office of Science, Office of Basic Energy Sciences through the Division of Materials Sciences and Engineering under Contract No. DE-AC02-76SF00515.
 For crystal growth and characterization, A.G.S. and I.R.F. were supported by the Department of Energy, Office of Basic Energy Sciences, under contract DE-AC02-76SF00515.
 G.O. acknowledges support from the Koret Foundation.
-R.A.D. acknowledges support through the Bloch Postdoctoral Fellowship in Quantum Science and Engineering from the Stanford University Quantum Fundamentals, Architectures, and Machines initiative (Q-FARM), and the Marvin Chodorow Postdoctoral Fellowship from the Stanford University Department of Applied Physics. \textbf{Author Contributions} M.T. conceived the initial experiment and supervised the project; G.O., R.A.D, G.A.P.M, Y.H., V.K.,Q.L.N., S.T., R.M., H.L., M.S., Y.D., C.A., D.A.R. and M.T. performed the experiment; Sample synthesis and characterization was performed by A.G.S under the supervision of I.R.F.; G.O. analyzed the data; G.O. and M.T. performed the simulations; The manuscript was written by G.O. and M.T. with input from all authors.
+R.A.D. acknowledges support through the Bloch Postdoctoral Fellowship in Quantum Science and Engineering from the Stanford University Quantum Fundamentals, Architectures, and Machines initiative (Q-FARM), and the Marvin Chodorow Postdoctoral Fellowship from the Stanford University Department of Applied Physics.
+Q.L.N. acknowledges support by the Q-FARM Bloch Fellowship and U.S. DOE (DE-AC02–76SF00515).